aforward9600/pokemonpalette/README.md

     - damage accumulation is done after taking a damaging hit instead of during turn execution (less room for glitches)
 	- side effect: bide is buffed because multi-hit moves now add damage to bide for each attack
 	- changed to Typeless to play nicer with AI routine 3 (it ignores the type chart regardless)
+  - Rest's sleep condition increased to 3 turns since attacking on wakeup is allowed.

 - Adjustment to stat mods, conditions, and items
   - Sleep does not prevent choosing a move